artic92/cover_letter/README.md

-# My LaTeX CV Repository
+# My LaTeX CL Repository

 This repository contains the LaTeX code for my cover letter.